 If your sugar crystallizes, there’s nothing to do but start over again.

-Once the sugar reaches the amber color, carefully pour it into a 8″ or 9″ cake pan.
-The pan will become extremely hot when the sugar is poured in, so protecting your hand from the heated metal is important.
-Use a towel or oven mitt to hold onto the pan to keep from burning yourself.
+Once the sugar reaches the amber color, carefully pour it into a 8″ or 9″ baking pan.
+The pan will become extremely hot when the sugar is poured in, so use a towel or oven mitt to hold onto the pan to keep from burning yourself.
 Swirl the sugar onto the bottom of the pan.

 If your sugar hardens after you’ve swirled it, CONGRATULATIONS!
 You did it right!
 You are cooking the sugar to firm-ball stage, which means: as it cools, the sugar will become firm.
-Now just set the pan aside to allow it to cool completely.
+Now just set the caramelized mold aside to allow it to cool completely.

 If the sugar doesn’t firm up after a minute or two of cooling, you didn’t boil it long enough.
 Unless you absolutely have to have a perfect flan, bake it as is.
 While it may not be the deep amber color you want, it’s still totally fine to proceed.
 It’s just not worth trying to scrape out the sugar and reheat it just to pour it back into a gunky pan.